blark/aiodnsbrute/README.md

 ## Speed

 *It's fast.* Benchmarks on small VPS hosts put around 100k DNS resoultions at 1.5-2mins.
 An amazon M3 box was used to make 1 mil requests in just over 3 minutes.
-Nothing has been optimized and I haven't even started looking into threading/multiprocessing...

-### Warning

-This code is highly experimental, use at your own risk.
-There is lots of stuff that still hasn't been completed.
-But despite the very rough edges it works.

-The biggest issues at the moment is that there is absolutely no memory management, if you throw wordlist with 100m words at it on a box with 1gb of memory it will crash.
-Also, there is currently no handler for DNS timeouts, we just ignore them and keep moving... that will be fixed later.
+Your mileage may vary.
+It's probably best to avoid using Google's respolvers if you're purely interested in speed.

+## Todo

+Right now the script just uses the system's DNS resolvers.
+I'll be adding a feature to read in a list of resolvers from a text file.

 # Installation